How to Teach Kids Responsibility: 10 Tips for Parents

 The Benefits of Learning Responsibility

-Learning how to take responsibility gives your child confidence, both in completing tasks and in problem-solving and making decisions.
+Learning how to take responsibility builds your child’s confidence, both in completing tasks and in problem-solving and decision-making.
 It also fosters a sense of independence and purpose.

 1) Ask Your Child to Be a Helper First

 Before you ask your child to take on responsibilities, invite them to help you with specific tasks.
-Their involvement is a way to spend quality time together.
-Enjoy the process!
+Working alongside you is a great introduction to the importance of pitching in, feeling self-confident, and collaborating.
+It’s also a way to spend great quality time together!

 2) Model Responsibility

 More than listening to us, our kids are watching us.
-If you model responsible behavior—cleaning up, admitting mistakes and fixing them, and helping other people—your child may begin to imitate you.
+If you model responsible behavior, like cleaning up, admitting mistakes and fixing them, and helping other people, your child may begin to imitate you.

 When you give your child a responsibility, be specific and set expectations. (“Can you please pick up all your toys on the living room floor, and put them in the toy bin in your room?”)

-Your child is going to have an easier time incorporating responsibilities into their life if they can make it part of their routine.
+Your child will have an easier time incorporating responsibilities into their life if they can make it part of their routine.

 For example, you might decide that your child helps clear the table every night.
 Or maybe they’re responsible for reading a book to a younger sibling while you cook dinner.